xxalsgh0203/shopping_mall/README.md

 <hr />
 <img src="https://user-images.githubusercontent.com/62753490/116699332-69ff6800-aa00-11eb-8098-fcb1e37d9385.png" width="300" height="550">
 * This is how it looks.
 It shows items that i have viewed previously.
 Used local storage.   <p/>
-* When we click on items, the page move to its detail page.
+* When we click on items, the page moves into its detail page.

 <p/>
 <p/>